tal0311/next-main-project/README.md

 2. instal dependencies with 'npm i'

 ## How to use the app
-on the main page you can view all upcoming meetups on the create new meet up page you can create your own meet up
+On the main page you can view all upcoming meetups
+On the add new meet up page you can create your own meet up

 ## Technologies in use
 In building the project I used Next.js for the front end and Mongodb for the back end.